aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML to PPSX on Android via Java" h2="Transform MHTML to PPSX within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate MHTML to PPSX conversion feature inside your Android applications by using two simple steps.
-In the first step you can export MHTML to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+<h2>Why to Convert MHTML to PPSX?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages in a single file.
+It is a combination of HTML code and resources like images, audio, and video.
+It is used to save webpages for offline viewing.
+On the other hand, PPSX is a PowerPoint presentation file format used to save presentations created in Microsoft PowerPoint.
+It is a compressed version of PPTX file format and is used to save presentations in a smaller size.
+Therefore, it is necessary to convert MHTML to PPSX in order to view the webpages offline in a presentation format.

+<h2>How Aspose.Total helps for MHTML to PPSX Conversion?</h2>

+Aspose.Total for Android via Java is a comprehensive package of APIs that helps developers to create, manipulate, convert, and render documents, images, and presentations.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to integrate MHTML to PPSX conversion feature inside Android applications.

+In the first step, Aspose.PDF for Android via Java can be used to export MHTML to PPTX.
+It provides a wide range of features to convert MHTML to PPTX, such as support for HTML5, CSS3, SVG, and Web Fonts.
+After that, Aspose.Slides for Android via Java can be used to convert PPTX to PPSX.
+It provides features such as support for text, shapes, images, audio, and video, and allows developers to create, manipulate, and convert presentations.

+Therefore, Aspose.Total for Android via Java provides a comprehensive solution to integrate MHTML to PPSX conversion feature inside Android applications.
+It is a cost-effective solution that helps developers to save time and effort while developing applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}